 Once common in mountain habitats between 7,000-12,000 feet in the Southern Rocky Mountains, the boreal toad population has seriously declined over the past two decades.

-This is thought to be due to a combination of environmental stressors and suppression of the toad’s immune system.
-One such stressor may be increased UV-B exposure due to climate changes.
+This is thought to be due to a combination of environmental stresses and suppression of the toad's immune system.
+One such stress may be increased UV-B exposure due to climate changes.

 |Did YOU Know?|

 |Toads can navigate by the stars and their sense of smell to move from a pond to another water body.|

 See what other animals are Native to Utah.